MillionIntegrals/vel/README.md

 This project hosts a collection of **highly modular** deep learning components that are tested to be working well together.
-A simple yaml-based system ties these modules together declaratively using configuration files.
+A simple yaml-based system ties these modules declaratively using configuration files.

-This is still an early version and a hobby project so documentation is unfortunately nonexistent.
-I've tried to make the code as clear as possible, and provide many usage examples, but whenever there was a tradeoff to be made between simplicity and modularity I've chosen modularity first and simplicity second.
+This is still an early version and a hobby project, so documentation is unfortunately nonexistent.
+I've made an effort to make the code clear and provide many usage examples, but whenever there was a tradeoff to be made between simplicity and modularity I've chosen modularity first and simplicity second.
+Therefore, high emphasis is made on interfaces between components.

 Having conducted a few research projects, I've gathered a small collection of repositories